-CLIMATE CHANGE IN SAN DIEGO
+CLIMATE CHANGE IN CALIFORNIA

 What Causes Climate Change?

-"Global warming” is often used interchangeably with “climate change”.
+"Global warming” is often used interchangeably with “climate change."
 Global warming focuses on earth’s rising surface temperature, which is caused by the greenhouse effect.

 Wildfires